apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-fdb.md

 ## Deploy fdb-kubernetes-operator service

-The fdb-kubernetes-operator repository provides deployment samples for setting up an FDB cluster in IP mode.
-The Doris-operator repository offers FDB cluster deployment examples in FQDN mode, which can be downloaded as needed.
+The fdb-kubernetes-operator repository provides deployment samples for setting up an FoundationDB cluster in IP mode.
+The Doris-operator repository offers FoundationDB cluster deployment examples in FQDN mode, which can be downloaded as needed.
 1. Download the deployment sample:
 - From the fdb-kubernetes-operator official repository:
-  The fdb-kubernetes-operator by default deploys FDB in IP mode.
+  The fdb-kubernetes-operator by default deploys FoundationDB in IP mode.
 You can download the [default deployment configuration](https://raw.githubusercontent.com/foundationdb/fdb-kubernetes-operator/main/config/samples/deployment.yaml) in YAML format.
 If you wish to deploy using FQDN mode, refer to the [official documentation's DNS section](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/main/docs/manual/customization.md#using-dns) for customization.
   ```shell
   wget -O fdb-operator.yaml https://raw.githubusercontent.com/foundationdb/fdb-kubernetes-operator/main/config/samples/deployment.yaml
   ```
 - From the doris-operator repository:
   The doris-operator repository provides deployment examples based on fdb-kubernetes-operator version 1.46.0.
-These examples can be used directly to deploy FDB clusters.
+These examples can be used directly to deploy FoundationDB clusters.
   ```shell
   wget https://raw.githubusercontent.com/apache/doris-operator/master/config/operator/fdb-operator.yaml
   ```